In Material Design, the minimum size for buttons is 36dp in height, with touch targets requiring a minimum height of 48dp for accessibility.

 .

-Note: We can change size of the buttons using the
+We can adjust the size of the Material UI Button using the size

 Let’s test our knowledge of Material UI buttons with a short quiz.